Nicola Bulley: Timeline of events since her disappearance

-A body has been found in the search for missing mother-of-two Nicola Bulley, more than three weeks after she disappeared, Lancashire Police has said.
+A body found in a Lancashire river has been identified as missing mother-of-two Nicola Bulley, police have said.

-The 45-year-old mortgage advisor, from Inskip in Lancashire, went missing on January 27 in nearby St Michael’s on Wyre.
+The body was found on Sunday morning in the River Wyre, around a mile from where the the mother-of-two was last seen.

-Formal identification of the body is yet to take place, but Ms Bulley’s family has been informed.
+She had been walking her dog in St Michael’s on Wyre after dropping her daughters, aged six and nine, at school on January 27.

 – January 27